samblenny/webrtc-console/README.md

    its own thing for customizing the stock SD card image.
 In a minute, we'll run a script that expects fresh, unmodified SD card partitions.

-4. Switch the SD card to a USB SD card reder on a Debian box or a Raspberry Pi.
+4. Switch the SD card to a USB SD card reader on a Debian box or Raspberry Pi.
    We can't use macOS here because we need to mount and modify the ext4 partition.